PhoenixPME/coreum-pme/README.md

 - `legal/` - License and commercial terms

 ## Notes
-- Platform fee (1.1%) is mandatory in all implementations
+- Auction platform fee (1.1%) builds insurance capital
+- Developer owns 10% stake in insurance pool
+- When insurance launches: developer gets 10% of insurance transaction fees
-- All fees accumulate in single RLUSD escrow on XRPL
+- All fees escrowed in RLUSD on XRPL
-- Developer entitled to 10% of escrow pool (~0.2% effective rate)
-- Insurance module activates automatically when RLUSD escrow reaches threshold
+- Insurance activates automatically when pool reaches threshold
-- Built for Coreum blockchain, compatible with upcoming tx (Coreum + Sologenic)
+- Built for Coreum blockchain, compatible with upcoming tx (Coreum + Sologenic) Use Control + Shift + m to toggle the tab key moving focus.
+Alternatively, use esc then tab to move to the next interactive element on the page.
+No file chosen
+Attach files by dragging & dropping, selecting or pasting them.